vestrel00/contacts-android/howto/howto-get-familiar-with-api-entities.md

     - `SipAddress`
     - `Website`

-> You can find all of the above in the `contacts.core.entities` package.
-Note that there are other
-> entities that are not mentioned in this howto fo brevity.
+You can find all of the above in the `contacts.core.entities` package.
+Note that there are other entities that are not mentioned in this howto for brevity.

 All entities are `Parcelable` to support state retention during app/activity/fragment/view recreation.